Rodrigo y Gabriela: 1993–2001; Tierra Ácida

-2002-2008; re-Foc and Rodrigo y Gabriela
+2002–2008; re-Foc and Rodrigo y Gabriela

 As interest in the band grew, it was decided to re-record the songs on the demo as re-Foc in 2002 with a number of friends, including Lisa Hannigan who provided vocal stylings and Conway, who by now also was a feature of the live set-up of the duo.
 The album appeared on Muckian's own Rubyworks Records as he found that "because it is all instrumental, we found it hard to get major-label interest or any radio-play, so I put it out myself".
 As interest grew, the duo were offered further support-slots, which resulted in an eight-track live-album recorded in Dublin and Manchester, released in 2004.
-They toured with David Grey on his 2005 European tour, leading to a record deal with ATO Records the same year.
+They toured with David Gray on his 2005 European tour, leading to a record deal with ATO Records the same year.

 The album, Rodrigo y Gabriela, entered the Irish Albums Chart at #1 beating Arctic Monkeys and Johnny Cash to the top spot.
 It was released internationally on March 13, 2006, having been given an earlier Irish release.
 Rodrigo y Gabriela, which was produced by John Leckie, includes covers of Led Zeppelin's "Stairway to Heaven" and Metallica's "Orion".
 The duo lists Metallica as being among their key influences, alongside other heavy metal bands such as Megadeth, Slayer, Testament and Overkill.
 The other tracks are original works inspired by the places they have been and the people they have met.

 The duo had their national American TV debut on Late Show with David Letterman on December 18, 2006, performing "Diablo Rojo".
 Their song "Tamacun" featured in the pilot episode of AMC's Breaking Bad in January 2008.
 Live in Japan was released on October 20, 2008, in the United Kingdom, and includes 14 tracks, and a bonus DVD containing five videos.
 The Led Zeppelin cover can be found on the album Rhythms del Mundo Classics.
 Their feature on MTV gave them a huge boost in popularity in the United States.
 This led to a feature on Nightmare Revisited, a tribute album to Danny Elfman's music from Tim Burton's The Nightmare Before Christmas.
 The duo performed an instrumental version of "Oogie Boogie's Song".